 Squarespace, meanwhile, uses a slightly different system.
 Page elements can be added or removed by using the sidebar menu, while the actual content of each element has to be edited manually.

-Neither of these systems are perfect, with both having redeeming and detracting factors.
-However, in our testing, we found that users could get to grips with both systems without too much fuss.
+Neither of these systems are perfect – both have redeeming and detracting factors.
+However, in our testing, they easily gained a place among our best website builders for beginners, and you'll be able to get to grips with both systems without too much fuss.

 Wix’s drag-and-drop system is incredibly intuitive – in fact, it's similar in style to (and almost as easy as) creating a Powerpoint presentation.

-With that being said, it’s not without its problems.
+With that being said, it may take you a short while to get the hang of it.
 “It sort of throws you into the deep end a little bit,” said one user during our testing.
 “But then, on the flip side, it’s the only way that you are going to learn how to use the tool.”

-In fact, the amount of creative control and the abundance of options can prove intimidating at first.
-It’s difficult to know exactly where to start, and which elements your site needs.
-What’s more, the amount of control can sometimes lead to users making a mess of their chosen website template.
+The amount of creative control and the abundance of options can prove intimidating at first – it’s difficult to know exactly where to start, and which elements your site needs.

-But Wix also offers its “Artificial Design Intelligence” system, or ADI, which can help build a more complete version of your website for you.
+But luckily, Wix won't leave you in the dark.
+Its “Artificial Design Intelligence” system, or ADI, which can help build a more complete version of your website for you.
 Simply provide Wix with some information about the sort of site you want to create, how you want it to look, and what you want to do with it, and the ADI will spit out an impressive-looking website design.
 You’ll find that customization options are slightly more restricted, but it’ll be easier to get the hang of.

 Squarespace’s page editor restricts some level of creative control in order to maintain a level of order over the website’s design.